ItsAdi22/Restaurant-management-system/README.md

   - Form fields are not secured
   - Passwords are not hashed
   - Public_key of payment gateway is exposed ⚠️
+  - ~Item prices can be modified using inspect element~

 # ---------------------------------------------------------------